He was perhaps fifty. This estimate is subject to a too-long-ago early teenage memory. Everyone over 20 seemed old at that time.

-I should from a good vantage point, study the water, and try and identify where fish would most likely to be holding.
+I should from a good vantage point, study the water, and try to identify where fish would most likely be holding.

 To prove his points he guided me back down to the head of the pool.
 Under his close supervision and in no more than ankle deep water, I began casting, at first short, then longer casts.
 Covering the water completely and very thoroughly, we worked our way down the pool in close tandem, sometimes wading shallow, sometimes waist deep.

 All the time we were conscious of the need to place ourselves in careful position to best present the fly to probable lies.
 We caught fish.

 At home time I thanked my mentor.
 He replied that thanks were unnecessary as he was only helping himself.
 My bumbling into the pool had not only put down my fish but their panic had most likely put down his fish as well.
 His tuition would reduce the chances of a novice ruining his fishing again.